rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Is saying *yes* to this a slight to His love and mercy?

-God calls us to participate in this His will, and thus we have free will sufficient to sin, sufficient to deny God.
+God calls us to participate in His divine will, and thus we have free will sufficient to sin, sufficient to deny God.

-Man created in the image and likeness of God
+For man is created in the image and likeness of God.

 Can one believe they lack free will?